-Determining and fixing the problem requires patience and knowledge of how convertible tops work.
+Determining and fixing the problem requires patience and knowledge of convertible tops.

 Common Convertible Top Problems

-- It can be caused by a bad fuse, relay, top motor, lift cylinder, etc. Read this article to find out.
+- A bad fuse, relay, top motor, lift cylinder, etc can cause it.
+Read this article to find out.

 - Broken cable or lift cylinder

-- Convertible top won’t go up / down
+- The convertible top won’t go up / down

 - It can also be caused by binding or convertible motor failure.

 If a convertible system may seem complicated initially, don’t let fear stop you from performing a few basic troubleshooting steps yourself.

 This troubleshooting guide provides instructions and detailed steps to follow if you are experiencing problems with your convertible top.

 If you have any tips that we may have missed, please add them in the comments section to help future readers.